 III.
-Experiencing going through the passage discloses the purpose of lesson and it’s significance for our growth.
+Experiencing going through the passage discloses the purpose of the lesson and its significance for our growth.

 Please let me know if you have your own strategies for dealing with challenges and subscribe to my blog to receive notifications for my next posts.